domhnallohanlon/thunkable_book_1/bbs.md

 ![TinyWebDB](img/comp_thunkaboards.png)

-If you're usign a component for the first time it is usually a good idea to consult the documentation (docs) to learn more about how it works.
+If you're using a component for the first time it is usually a good idea to consult the documentation (docs) to learn more about how it works.
 For instance, you can find all the documentation for the storage components - including the TinyWebDB - [here](http://thunkable.com/reference/components/storage_components.html)

 ### Blocks